094459/newsletter-oss-projects/README.md

 [s3-presignedurl-staticips-endpoint-with-cdk](https://aws-oss.beachgeek.co.uk/3k5) this solution simplifies access to Amazon S3 by creating secure, custom presigned URLs for object downloads through a single endpoint with a unique domain and static IPs.
 The use case involves users following an IP and domain Allowlist firewall policy, limiting API access to specific domains and IPs.
 The architecture employs key AWS services, including AWS Global Accelerator, Amazon API Gateway, AWS Lambda, Application Load Balancer(ALB), VPC Endpoint, and Amazon S3.
 This design centralizes the API for generating presigned URLs and the S3 endpoint under a single domain, linked to an AWS Global Accelerator with two static IPs.
 Consequently, users can effortlessly request presigned URLs and download S3 objects through a unified domain endpoint with static IPs.
 This architecture is especially beneficial for customers with strict policies or compliance requirements, such as those in the public, medical, and finance sectors. (#184)

+**s3-restore-and-copy-progress-monitoring**

+[s3-restore-and-copy-progress-monitoring](https://aws-oss.beachgeek.co.uk/3o3) this is a very comprehensive and polished repo that provides an example of how you can restore data that you have stored in S3, providing you a single visualised dashboard to monitor the restore and copy progress within a defined scope.(#189)

 **s3-small-object-compaction**

 [s3-small-object-compaction](https://aws-oss.beachgeek.co.uk/3mk) This solution deploys a serverless application to combine ("compact") small objects stored in a given Amazon S3 prefix into a single larger file.
 Larger files enable cost effective use of S3 storage tiers that have a minimum billable object size (e.g. 128 KB).
 It can also improve performance when querying data directly with Amazon Athena.
 The sample code is written using the AWS Cloud Development Kit in Python.(#187)

+**stree**

+[stree](https://aws-oss.beachgeek.co.uk/3o1) this project from Takafumi Miyanaga is a CLI tool designed to visualize the directory tree structure of an S3 bucket.
+By inputting an S3 bucket/prefix and utilizing various flags to customize your request, you can obtain a colorized or non-colorized directory tree right in your terminal.
+Whether it's for verifying the file structure, sharing the structure with your team, or any other purpose, stree offers an easy and convenient way to explore your S3 buckets. (#189)

 # AWS Services